 - 6 of these 8 nuts are 8mm nuts and two closely positioned ones in the middle are 10mm.
 I am not 100% sure the two 10mm ones need to come off…they might be holding on something else(?!?!).
 Dunno, just seems weird they were a different size and so closely placed.
 Finding all 8 nuts is a bit of a hunt, and you need long sockets to access them.

-- Once all the nuts are removed the plastic trim lift off reasonably easily.
+- Once all the nuts are removed the plastic trim lifts off easily.

 - The camera unit was mounted under this with 2# 8mm nuts, and plugged into a brownish cable.
 The cable and plug type are the same as the one that went into the screen system down the front of the car…which was reassuring.
 Putting in the new HDMI cable hopefully will be like me being Theseus following the string through the labyrinth that is the car’s wiring network.